SignalEvoBack to dashboard

 Using it on a SignalEvo card

 MACD is best at confirming direction.
-A fresh bullish cross alongside a BUY verdict is supportive.
-A bearish cross against a BUY is a caution flag.
+A fresh bullish cross alongside a Bullish verdict is supportive.
+A bearish cross against a Bullish verdict is a caution flag.

 Williams %R